 Under Katie's stewardship, HRI has navigated several downturns and has benefitted from the team's ability to select companies capable of weathering difficult conditions.
 HRI's closed-ended structure has also been used to great effect.
-Whilst open-ended funds are often forced sellers, HRI can capitalise on its ability to gear to pick up lines of stocks at attractive prices (we discuss this further on page 9).
+Whilst open-ended funds (those who offer daily trading opportunities based on the fund's NV) are often forced sellers, HRI can capitalise on its ability to gear (borrow) to pick up lines of stocks at attractive prices (we discuss this further on page 8).

 HRI's size, focus on smaller companies and the depth of expertise within the management team mean that it plays an important role as a provider of much-needed capital to listed technology companies looking for expansion capital.
-This is particularly valuable in a downturn and has offered HRI further opportunities to generate alpha when others may not have been able to.
+This is particularly valuable in a downturn and has offered HRI further opportunities to generate alpha (a performance measure) when others may not have been able to.

-HRI offers a liquid subcontract for any investor looking to gain access to this part of the market, and we believe that an investment in HRI complements an investment in one of the large-cap technology funds.
+HRI offers a liquid means for investors to gain access to this part of the market.
+An investment in HRI might also complement an investment in one of the large-cap technology funds.